-AFRIKA KORPS and SGS are trademarks of SAS AVALON DIGITAL, based in Meylan, France.
+WINTER WAR and SGS are trademarks of SAS AVALON DIGITAL, based in Meylan, France.

 SAS AVALON DIGITAL reserves the right to make improvements to this product described in this manual at any time and without notice.
-Main artwork is copyright of David PENTLAND

 This manual, and the software described in this manual, is under copyright.
 All rights are reserved.
 No part of this manual or the described software may be copied, reproduced, translated or reproduced to any electronic medium (unless for personal use) or machine-readable form without the prior written consent of SAS AVALON DIGITAL.